zuestmedia/zmt-corporate/readme.txt

 = How to install this Theme from WordPress? =

 Go to Dashboard >> Appearance >> Themes >> Add New.
-Enter "Corporate" in the search field, click on install and activate.
+Enter "ZMT Corporate" in the search field, click on install and activate.

 = How to install this Theme via Theme-Zip-File =